OpenST/facilitator/Hadapsar-testnet.md

 - **Hadapsar-1405**
   - ERC20Cogateway: `0x2d986Be491664A5ad13DD5A06820f539d353bb12`

+### Utility tokens on metachain(Hadapsar-1405) for the respective ERC20 value tokens on origin chain(Göerli)
+As a DApp developer or user for Hadapsar testnet if you want to get the address of the deployed utility tokens on metachain for the respective value tokens on the origin chain, follow [this](#utility-token)

 ## Deposit any ERC20 token on the Göerli testnet to get equivalent ERC20 utility tokens on hadapsar testnet 1405

 ### Prerequisites